 3. The Greatest Commandment

-Missionaries need biblical training because it helps them love God with their minds and it shapes them to be more like Jesus.
-When the Pharisees questioned Jesus about the greatest command, he responded by exhorting them to “Love the Lord your God with all your heart and with all your soul and with all your mind (Matthew 22:37, emphasis added).”
+Missionaries need biblical training because it helps them love God wholeheartedly and it shapes them to be more like Jesus.
+When the Pharisees questioned Jesus about the greatest command, he responded by exhorting them to “Love the Lord your God with all your heart and with all your soul and with all your mind (Matthew 22:37, emphasis added)”.
 The apostle Paul exhorted the Christians in Rome to be transformed by the renewing of their mind (Romans 12:2).
-This is crucial for every Christian, not least those who give their lives to making the gospel known where it is not now known.
+This is crucial for every Christian, not least to the missionaries who give their lives to evangelism.

 One of the ways in which we become more and more like Jesus is to think more and more like Jesus.
-We do that by reading and meditating on God’s Word, allowing our minds to be filled and saturated with it.
+We saturate and fill our minds by reading and meditating on God’s Word.
 An intentional season of formal or informal biblical training where one studies the original languages (Hebrew and Greek), wrestles with how to understand the Bible (hermeneutics), labors to read and understand biblical and systematic theology, and learns to think biblically about evangelism, missions, and church planting helps prepare one for a life of cross-cultural ministry.

-Again, there is no place in the Bible that demands or requires academic credentials as necessary for work in the church or on the mission field.
-With that said, there are many compelling reasons why pursuing biblical training is wise for those who desire to serve Christ in this way.
-Concentrated time devoted to biblical and theological training helps provide the knowledge and skills necessary to be faithful and fruitful on the mission field.
+There is no place in the Bible that demands or requires academic credentials as necessary for work in the church.
+Nor is there any place that demands this for the mission field.
+There are many compelling reasons why pursuing biblical training is wise for those who desire to serve Christ.
+Concentrated time devoted to biblical and theological training helps provide the knowledge and skills necessary to be fruitful on mission.
 For the sake of the gospel, the bride of Christ, and the overarching mission of God, I encourage those who are able to pursue at least some form of biblical training as you carry out God’s calling on your life.